spotlightpa/poor-richard/content/news/2021-06-02-SPLTAKEXX.md

 Corman, in an interview, did not explain why his website had become so outdated but said he is working with Senate officials to make expenses more easily available online.

 “We are trying to update that so that it’s much more readily available to be seen,” he said.
+(Update: Since the original story was published, a Corman spokesperson reached out to say the website has been updated to ensure all expenses are current.)

 <i>Read more: </i><a href="https://www.spotlightpa.org/news/2021/05/pa-lawmaker-expenses-transparency-websites/"><i>Some Pa. lawmakers tout expense transparency.
 Their websites tell a different story</i></a><i>.</i>